 Kids Nature School: Deciduous vs Evergreen

-Spring a great time to teach children the differences between deciduous and evergreen trees.
+Spring is a great time to teach children the differences between deciduous and evergreen trees.
 Deciduous trees in our area are re-growing the leaves they lost last Fall.
 Every morning you take a walk at a park, in your neighborhood or just look out the window, you will see the Spring changes happening right before your eyes.

 Many people wax poetic about tree colors in the Fall.
 I love Fall too, but I also adore the changes in the colors as deciduous trees regenerate their leaves.
 Light lime greens, delicate pinks and reds, and of course a multitude of Spring flowers all mix together to create a watercolor toned palette throughout our forests and neighborhood.

 The Washington DC region is made up of a mix of deciduous and evergreen trees.
 Deciduous trees and shrubs lose their leaves in the fall and regrow them in the spring.
-Evergreen trees and shrubs keep the majority of their leaves all year long, although, they typically do a “big shed” in the Fall and have surge of re-growth in the Spring.
+Evergreen trees and shrubs keep the majority of their leaves all year long, although, they typically do a “big shed” in the Fall and have a surge of re-growth in the Spring.

 When thinking of deciduous trees and shrubs, most people picture broadleaf species such as oaks and maples.
 Broadleaf trees and shrubs have flat leaves and produce fruits which contain seeds.
 When picturing evergreens, many people envision coniferous species such as pines and cedars.
 Coniferous trees and shrubs have needle shaped leaves or scale shaped leaves and produce seeds in cones.

 But wait – did you know there are trees and shrubs that are both evergreen AND broadleaf?
 And both deciduous AND coniferous?